 Companies on our platform want to hear from you about potential security vulnerabilities they might have overlooked.
-By joining HackerOne, you can hack on some of the most challenging and rewarding bounty programs.
-Hackers have earned more than $20 million (and counting) in bug bounties -- that's nearly 2x more than all other bug bounty platforms combined.
+By joining HackerOne, you can undertake ethical hacking on some of the most challenging and rewarding bounty programs.
+Hackers have earned more than $30 million (and counting) in bug bounties -- that's nearly 2x more than all other bug bounty platforms combined.

 Whether you're just getting started or have been hacking for decades, join the HackerOne Community to work directly with over 900 security teams and learn from peers who have accumulated over 50,000 resolved vulnerabilities in total.
 You can hack on web, APIs, Internet of Things (IoT), Android/iOS and anything else worth protecting.